Fish Quality Resource Hub

 - Convening retailers, restaurants, and institutions with fishermen and processors to explore solutions for moving forward

-This work is far from over, but this project showed that there are ways to move towards a different future for the industry, which some fishermen and processors are already embracing.
-Please reach out to staff from any of our three organizations to discuss ideas for improving quality and how to make investments in quality so the region’s industry can collectively increase value over time.
+This work is far from over, but this project shows that there are ways to move towards a different future for the industry, which some fishermen and processors are already embracing.
+Please reach out to staff from any of our three organizations to discuss ideas for improving and investing in quality so the region’s industry can collectively increase value over time, strengthening our coastal communities.

 -